 Combining both approaches is the method used within most campus ministries, including Florida Tech PCM.
 By having an ordained Chaplain to lead and one or more peer ministers to assist her/him, the strengths of both models are combined.
 This is the model that Jesus exemplified by finding disciples to assist him in his ministry.

-PCM has had a total of thirteen paid peer ministers since Darice began as chaplain.
+PCM has had a total of fourteen paid peer ministers since Darice began as chaplain.
 They have been a tremendous help and blessing to the ministry, and their enthusiasm for serving God is inspiring.

 Are you interested in Christian student leadership?
 Do you have a heart to fund peer ministers in PCM?